YunoHost-Apps/movim_ynh/README.md

 ## Configuration

-How to configure this app: From an admin panel, a plain file with SSH, or any other way.
+ * How to configure this app: From an admin panel.

 ## Documentation